ajvondrak/git-topics/doc/git-topics.1.md

 * git topics help [<command>]:
   Displays in-depth help for <command> (or this page, if no command is given).

+* git topics setup [-f|--force]:
+  Interactively configures the current repository so you can use all the other `git topics` commands.
+You should only need to run this command once.
+If you misconfigured something or there was an error, you can start over with the `--force` flag.

 ## SEE ALSO

 git(1), gitworkflows(7)